Emergency department: History

 The resuscitation area, commonly referred to as "Trauma" or "Resus", is a key area in most departments.
 The most seriously ill or injured patients will be dealt with in this area, as it contains the equipment and staff required for dealing with immediately life-threatening illnesses and injuries.
 In such situations, the time in which the patient is treated is crucial.
 Typical resuscitation staffing involves at least one attending physician, and at least one and usually two nurses with trauma and Advanced Cardiac Life Support training.
 These personnel may be assigned to the resuscitation area for the entirety of the shift or may be "on call" for resuscitation coverage (i.e. if a critical case presents via walk-in triage or ambulance, the team will be paged to the resuscitation area to deal with the case immediately).
 Resuscitation cases may also be attended by residents, radiographers, ambulance personnel, respiratory therapists, hospital pharmacists and students of any of these professions depending upon the skill mix needed for any given case and whether or not the hospital provides teaching services.

 Patients who exhibit signs of being seriously ill but are not in immediate danger of life or limb will be triaged to "acute care" or "majors", where they will be seen by a physician and receive a more thorough assessment and treatment.
 Examples of "majors" include chest pain, difficulty breathing, abdominal pain and neurological complaints.
 Advanced diagnostic testing may be conducted at this stage, including laboratory testing of blood and/or urine, ultrasonography, CT or MRI scanning.
 Medications appropriate to manage the patient's condition will also be given.
 Patients may be discharged home from this area or admitted to the hospital for further treatment depending on underlying causes of the patient's chief complaint.

-Patients whose condition is not immediately life-threatening will be sent to an area suitable to deal with them, and these areas might typically be termed as a prompt care or minors area.
+Patients whose condition is not immediately life-threatening will be sent to an area suitable to deal with them, and these areas might typically be termed a "prompt care" or "minors" area.
 Such patients may still have been found to have significant problems, including fractures, dislocations, and lacerations requiring suturing.

 Children can present particular challenges in treatment.
 Some departments have dedicated pediatrics areas, and some departments employ a play therapist whose job is to put children at ease to reduce the anxiety caused by visiting the emergency department, as well as provide distraction therapy for simple procedures.

 Many hospitals have a separate area for evaluation of psychiatric problems.
 These are often staffed by psychiatrists and mental health nurses and social workers.
 There is typically at least one room for people who are actively a risk to themselves or others (e.g. suicidal).